 All too often the focus of inpatient care becomes the search for a quick and definitive cure and an exclusive focus on their comorbid conditions.
 This frequently involves starting new medications or radically changing the outpatient treatment plan before consulting with the outpatient therapist.
 Staff members sometimes make denigrating comments regarding the outpatient therapist, other staff members, or the treatment plan.
 A more helpful focus of inpatient treatment is collaborative consultation with the patient and outpatient therapist.
 It is important for the inpatient team to carefully evaluate recent stressors, maladaptive behaviors, and especially how the patient perceives the outpatient therapist.
 An unfolding negative enactment or feelings of rejection and abandonment are common triggers for hospitalization.
 There may also be stressors or behaviors that the patient did not share with the therapist.
-The inpatient team should also meet with the outpatient and to what actually goes on during sessions.
+The inpatient team should also meet with the outpatient therapist, paying careful attention to the therapist's countertransference reactions to the patient and to what actually goes on during sessions.
 Has the therapist been able to maintain appropriate roles, boundaries, and parameters of treatment?
 Is there an enactment within the therapy?
 Where is the treatment getting stuck?
 Gentle but direct feedback to the outpatient therapist regarding these issues can sometimes be critical to overcoming a therapeutic impasse and facilitating continued recovery after discharge.